eveninglily/cilantro/README.md

 Long-term, I'd like to support importing other recipe formats into this one.

 ## 📋 Index
 Right now, you need to create a `README.md` file formatted in this way to import recipes.

-TODO: document this more & talk about plans to loosen it
+The `recipes` field should just be a list of the filenames, minus the `md` portion.

 ```markdown
 ---
 title: "Evan's Recipes"